-std::string serialize (SerialFormat format, SerialVerbose verbose = SerialDetailed) const
+std::string serialize (SerialFormat format, SerialVerbose verbose = SerialDetailed) const std::string to_xml() const

 Returns, as a string, a serialized version of the ImageSpec.
 The format may be either ImageSpec::SerialText or ImageSpec::SerialXML.
-The verbose argument may be one of: ImageSpec::SerialBrief (just resolution and other vital statistics, one line for SerialText, ImageSpec::SerialDetailed (contains all metadata in orginal form), or ImageSpec::SerialDetailedHuman (contains all metadata, in many cases with human-readable explanation).
+The verbose argument may be one of: ImageSpec::SerialBrief (just resolution and other vital statistics, one line for SerialText, ImageSpec::SerialDetailed (contains all metadata in original form), or void from_xml (const char xml)

+ImageSpec::SerialDetailedHuman (contains all metadata, in many cases with human-readable explanation).